nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    2. Test case: `delgroup g/NUSSU` <br>
       Expected: No group deleted from the group list.
 Error details shown in the error message.

+### Assigning a student to a group

+Command: `assign` <br>
+More information on usage: [assign command](UserGuide.html#assign-a-student-to-a-group-assign)

+1. Assigning a student contact while all student contacts are being shown.

+   1. Prerequisites: List all student contacts using the `list` command.
+   There exists a group with the name `NUS Fintech Society` in ArchDuke.
+The student contact has yet to exist in the group.

+   2. Test case: `assign 3 g/NUS Fintech Society` <br>
+      Expected: Third student contact is assigned to the group `NUS Fintech Society`.
+The student contact appeared in the group.
+      The details of the assigned student contact and the target group is shown in the success message.

+   3. Test case: `assign 0 g/NUS Fintech Society` <br>
+      Expected: No student contact is assigned to the group.
+Error details shown in the error message.

+   4. Other incorrect delete commands to try: `assign`, `assign x` (where x is larger than the student contact list size)<br>
+      Expected: Similar to previous.

+2. Assigning a student contact while all student contacts are being shown to a group that does not exist.

+   1. Prerequisites: List all student contacts using the `list` command.
+There exists no group with the group name `NUSSU`.

+   2. Test case: `assign 1 g/NUSSU` <br>
+      Expected: No student contact is assigned to the group.
+Error details shown in the error message.

+   3. Test case: `assign 0 g/NUSSU` <br>
+      Expected: Similar to the previous.

+3. Assigning a student contact while all student contacts are being shown.
+The student contact already exists in the group.

+   1. Prerequisites: List all student contacts using the `list` command.
+   There exists the first student contact in the group `NUS Fintech Society`.

+   2. Test case: `assign 1 g/NUS Fintech Society` <br>
+      Expected: No student contact is assigned to the group.
+Error details shown in the error message.

+4. Assigning a student contact while the student contact list is being filtered.

+   1. Prerequisites: Filter the student contacts by attributes using the `find` command.

+   2. Test case: Similar to previous. <br>
+      Expected: Similar to previous.

 ### Saving data